yangshun/front-end-interview-handbook/README.md

 ### What's the difference between a variable that is: `null`, `undefined` or undeclared?
 How would you go about checking for any of these states?

-**Undeclared** variables are created when you assign to a value to an identifier that is not previously created using `var`, `let` or `const`.
+**Undeclared** variables are created when you assign a value to an identifier that is not previously created using `var`, `let` or `const`.
 Undeclared variables will be defined globally, outside of the current scope.
 In strict mode, a `ReferenceError` will be thrown when you try to assign to an undeclared variable.
 Undeclared variables are bad just like how global variables are bad.
 Avoid them at all cost!
 To check for them, wrap its usage in a `try`/`catch` block.

 ```js
 function foo() {